SSayerTech/tax-compliance-monitor-frontend-template/README.md

 An analyst reviewing a taxpayer needs to know which invoices involve counterparts currently on the SII blocked list.
 This is the most operationally sensitive data on the page: a single flagged invoice can affect the taxpayer's standing.
-The `siiRisk` flag is computed live at query time — it is never stored on the invoice itself, so it always reflects the current blocked list.
+The `siiRisk` flag is computed live at query time; it is never stored on the invoice itself, so it always reflects the current blocked list.

 **`GET /api/invoices/:taxpayerId`**